yasar-arafath/Anime-Downloader/README.md

 # Anime Downloader by Yasar Arafat
-A Python script run in a docker container that uses Selenium and Headless Chrome to allow you to download anime from gogoanime.so easily.
+A Python script run in a docker container that uses Selenium and Headless Chrome to allow you to download Anime.

 ### Step 1